Don’t Stop Believin’ Chords | Journey Guitar Lesson

 | E | B | G#m | A :||

 However, simply playing these diatonic chords from the key of E major wouldn’t do the song justice.
-The defining element is the bass line movement between the chords, which is why the notation above (including chords and lyrics) may seem more complex than expected.
+The defining element is the bass line movement between the chords, which is why the chords above (with lyrics) may seem more complex than expected.
 Once you play through it, you’ll understand how essential those bass notes are.

-The good news is that this pattern remains consistent throughout the intro, verse, and solo.
-The only exception comes at the end, where the A chord is played without the bass line.
+The good news is that this pattern remains consistent throughout.
+The only exception comes before a bridge, where the A chord is played without the bass line.

 This leads into either an instrumental break or, later, a solo.
-Here’s the full chorus section:
+Here’s the full bridge section:

 ||: B/A A | B/A A | Eadd9 E | Eadd9 E :||